SERREe-FRA/TornadoFanControl/README.md

 The cpp code automaticaly starts with windows and uses the EC(embedded controller) for temperature readout and fan control.

 ## Usage
-Install the module and reboot.
+Install the module in dist\TornadoFanControllerInstaller.exe and reboot.

 You can still use ACER PredatorSense and mode switching, the app wil only try to overwrite the current fan speed based of temperatures.